-NOTE: Steel wheels should be torque to 90-95 ft. lbs, checked at 50 and rechecked at 200 miles. $\underline{DO}$ NOT over torque.
+NOTE: Torque aluminm wheels to 110-120 ft. lbs and steel wheels to 95 ft. lbs. check at 10, 25 and rechecked at 50 miles.
+DO NOT over torque.

 AXLE AND RUNNING GEAR ASSEMBLY

 Each RUBBER TORSION axle is aligned during manufacturing, and double-checked on a random basis.
 Alignment after delivery is the customer's responsibility.